-manual TINA / ProfiNet-WATCHDOG / TINA-II V1.12
+manual TINA / ProfiNet-WATCHDOG / TINA-II V1.14

 mode: Access Point The device provides an own WLAN network. client The device connects to an existing WLAN network.
-SSID: The SSID (name) of the WLAN network. security type: The security type / encryption of the WLAN network. password: The password, the WLAN netwo which is needed for logging in to ork. hide SSID: Specifies if the SSID should be hidden (only applicable if the mode is "Access Point"). channel: The channel of t the WLAN network. (auto channel = best WLAN channel will be used)
+SSID: The SSID (name) of the WLAN network. security type: The security type / encryption of the WLAN network. password: The password, which is needed for logging in to the WLAN network. hide SSID: Specifies if the SSID should be hidden (only applicable if the mode is "Access Point"). channel: the WLAN network. best WLAN channel will be used)